Rohan5manza/content-ops-starter-2/content/pages/index.md

       text: Our Mission
       color: text-dark
     subtitle: >-
-      To drive cutting-edge AI research and help others get started practically, in a fun and engaging way.
+      To drive AI research and help others get started in a fun and engaging way.
     text: >
       A service that helps businesses to manage their social media accounts and posts.